-The most common symptom of an anal fissure is intense, sharp pain in the anal area during defecation followed by a deep, burning pain that can last for several hours.
-Most people notice traces of bright red blood (fresh blood) in or on the surface of their stool, or on the toilet paper.
+The most common symptom of an anal fissure is an intense and sharp pain in the anal during defecation, which is followed by a deep, burning sensation that can last for several hours.
+Most people notice bright red blood (fresh blood) in or on the surface of their stools or the toilet paper.

 The symptoms of Anal Fissure are as follows:

 - A sharp pain during feces .

 - A deep burning pain that can last for several hours,

 - Mild or heavy bleeding may occur in feces or on the toilet paper.